Class of 2026

 Mental energy saved.

-We’re actually doing your a favour by giving you a school uniform.
+We’re actually doing you a favour by giving you a school uniform.
 Decision made.
 You’re welcome.

 But when it comes to career and degree choices?